Chemins de fer Ottomans d'Anatolie: Chemins de Fer Ottoman d'Anatolie (1888-1927)

 With the construction of the line to Ankara put on hold, the Ottoman government looked for a new company to build the line.
-Georg von Siemens, the managing director of the Deutsche Bank was informed on the project, as well as Alfred von Kaulla, who was in İstanbul to handle the export of the Mauser rifle to the Ottoman Army.
+Georg von Siemens, the managing director of the Deutsche Bank was informed on the project, as well as Alfred von Kaulla, who was in Istanbul to handle the export of the Mauser rifle to the Ottoman Army.
 After some tension, the Deutsche Bank won the concession to build the line.
 The original concession was for 99 years, which later became 114 years to match the Baghdad Railway.
-The Deutsche Bank created a subsidiary company, Société du Chemin de fer Ottoman d'Anatolie that was incorporated on October 4, 1888 as the parent company of the railway.
+The Deutsche Bank created a subsidiary company, Société du Chemin de fer Ottoman d'Anatolie that was incorporated on October 4, 1888, as the parent company of the railway.
 The CFOA subcontracted the building of the line to Philipp Holzmann.
 The CFOA started building the line to Ankara in May 1889.
 The CFOA completed the line to Arifye in 1890 and opened it on September 1, 1891.
 The line was opened to Ankara on December 31, 1892.
 In 1893 the Ottoman government granted the CFOA with a concession to build a line from Eskişehir to Konya.
-The line was to branch from the İstanbul-Ankara main line at Eskişehir, to Alayunt, Afyon, Akşehir and Konya.
+The line was to branch from the Istanbul–Ankara main line at Eskişehir, to Alayunt, Afyon, Akşehir and Konya.
 A branch line from Alayunt to Kütahya was also to be built.
 The line was opened to Alayunt and Kütahya on December 30, 1894.
-The CFOA opened the line to Afyon on August 4, 1895 and Konya on July 25, 1896.
+The CFOA opened the line to Afyon on August 4, 1895, and Konya on July 25, 1896.
 In 1899, the CFOA was granted another concession to build a line to Bolu and later İsmetpaşa.
-The CFOA started construction and on November 1, 1899 opened a 3.2 km branch line from Arifye to Adapazarı.
+The CFOA started construction and on November 1, 1899, opened a 3.2 km branch line from Arifye to Adapazarı.
 However, the tracks never reached Bolu.
 In 1904 the Baghdad Railway was incorporated to continue the line from Konya, through Adana and Aleppo to Baghdad.
-This would provide a direct rail link between İstanbul and Baghdad.
+This would provide a direct rail link between Istanbul and Baghdad.
 However World War I halted the construction of the line.
 The Ottoman Empire joined with the Central Powers against the Allied Powers.
 Non-German owned railways in the Empire were placed under Turkish military administration, but the CFOA, being mostly German owned, was unaffected except that civilian passenger traffic was suspended.
 It played a vital role carrying war materials to the fronts in Palestine and Mesopotamia, with Germany supplying a large number of locomotives and wagons.
 After the end of the war and the Dissolution of the Ottoman Empire, the CFOA came under British military control.
 On 22 February 1920 British authorities handed control of most of the railway to Atatürk's Turkish nationalist government in Ankara, but in 1921 the majority of the line was lost by the nationalists to Greek forces.
 After the Greek defeat at Sakarya, they destroyed much of the railway's infrastructure as they retreated back to the coast.
 The CFOA was under full Turkish control by September 1923 and the war against Greece ended a month later.
 Despite being in control, the Turkish government was not the legal owner of the CFOA due to the company being headquartered in Switzerland, a neutral country in the war.
-On March 3, 1924 the Chemins de fer d'Anatolie Baghdad was created to operate CFOA lines until the Turkish government nationalized the line.
+On March 3, 1924, the Chemins de fer d'Anatolie Baghdad was created to operate CFOA lines until the Turkish government nationalized the line.
 The CFOA was absorbed completely by the CFAB, later TCDD on June 1, 1927.